Makonnen

 These stages coexist, each shaping how we live and what we prioritize.

 The youngest in my life (family, church goers) inspire me to stay present.
 Their curiosity and joy are infectious, pulling me out of my head and into the moment.
 Whether it’s a baby shaking a plastic ball in a box or a child’s endless questions.
 They remind me of the beauty in seeing the world with unfiltered wonder.
 Nothing to do with making money, no grand schemes for some other plan they’re hiding, etc. Just raw curiosity that satisfies them to chase for the answers.
+They are what roots geniuness in this world.

-Of course time with peers is equally important.
-They walk alongside us, sharing lessons, struggles, and growth in real time.
-They’re the friends, confidants, and companions who make life’s journey richer.
 Each age group offers something unique, and engaging across all stages reveals a fuller picture of life.
-I focused on the two opposite ends due to that vividness I described above and also because they’re easily ignored due to pride and ignorance.
+I focused on the two opposite ends due to that vividness I described above and also because they’re easily ignored by people my age due to busyness, ignorance, and maybe pride.

 “Teach us to number our days, that we may gain a heart of wisdom.” — Psalm 90:12